Stop drinking alcohol – mental health benefits and more

 Decision to stop drinking

 Nearly two years ago, I decided to stop drinking alcohol.
-I read about a friend who had given drinking (who I have had a few merry nights with) and the positive impact it had had on her life.
-From this I decided I would go a month without alcohol.
+I read about a friend who had given up drinking (with whom I’d had a few merry nights) and the positive impact it had on her life.
+From this, I decided I would go a month without alcohol.
 I succeeded.
 That rolled on to another month.
-Then another month and another.
+Then another month, and another.
 And it still continues.

 Drinking socially and for the sake of it